n0-computer/n0-tracing-test/README.md

 [tracing](https://tracing.rs/), even if they're async.
 Additionally, it adds a way to assert that certain things were logged.

-The focus is on testing the logging, not on debugging the tests.
-That's why the library ensures that the logs do not depend on external state.
-For example, the `RUST_LOG` env variable is not used for log filtering by default.

-To disable all log output, even when tests are run with `--nocapture`, enable the `no-log-printing` feature.

 To enable ANSI colors and support for filtering with `RUST_LOG` in the terminal output, enable the `pretty-log-printing` feature (enabled by default).